How do I get started?

 - State and Local Council Libraries

-- Organisations such as Australian Retired Persons Association, National Seniors, Council on the Ageing, Life.
-Be In It, University of the Third Age, WEA, Heart Foundation Walking, all provide a variety of types of contacts, groups and activities.
+- Organisations such as Australian Retired Persons Association, National Seniors, Council on the Ageing, University of the Third Age, WEA, Heart Foundation Walking, all provide a variety of types of contacts, groups and activities.